 - Turtles and Eastern Garter Snakes emerge from their winter sleep.
 Male snakes are first on the scene, waiting for receptive females.
 When one appears, males fall on her in a writhing mass, but only one lucky male gets to impregnate her, leaving behind a plug of gelatine in her vent.

 - In a normal year, Leopard and Pickerel (a bit later) Frogs join the amphibian chorus in nearby ponds and wetlands.
 Keep an ear out.

 - Northern Pike move into weedy shallows and flooded marshes to spawn (at 4 – 11oC), followed soon after by Muskellunge (9 – 15oC).
 Both fish are easily visible by foot or canoe.

 - Just as they were the last to drop their leaves, city-bred, non-native trees are often the first to leaf out.
 Check the buds on Norway Maples and other introduced species.
 Among natives, Red-berried Elder is among the first to leaf.

 - Farmers are out in the fields, and if conditions are dry enough, will begin to plant hard corn, oats and spring wheat by the end of the month.

-- Remember, the Lyrids meteor shower can be seen peaking to the northeast before dawn on April 22nd.
+- Remember, the Lyrids meteor shower can be seen peaking to the northeast before dawn on April 23rd.
 It has been observed for over 2600 years, but is generally weak (10-20 meteors/hour), with occasional years of higher frequencies.
 The locus, or radiant (scroll down) for this shower is between the star Vega and the constellation Hercules, and points back toward the constellation Lyra.
 This shower is caused by the debris trail of the comet Thatcher, and is best viewed after midnight and before sunrise from the 16th through the 25th.
-However, you can often see the odd Lyrid meteor before midnight, with little interference from a crescent moon.
+However, you can often see the odd Lyrid meteor before midnight, with some interference from a waning moon.
 The comet was named in 1861, but won’t return until 2276.